dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster_dask.rst

 .. autodata:: dask_executor
   :annotation: ExecutorDefinition

-See the `Dask deployment guide <https://docs.dagster.io/deploying/dask/>`_ for information about using Dask for execution.
+See :ref:`Configuring Dask` for information about configuring a Dask executor, and the `Dask deployment guide <https://docs.dagster.io/deploying/dask/>`_ for information about using Dask for execution.

 Resources
 ---------

 .. autodata:: dask_resource
   :annotation: ResourceDefinition

+See :ref:`Configuring Dask` for information about configuring a Dask resource.

 Types
 -----